 Chase Sapphire Preferred® Card: With this card, you'll earn a steady 2 points per dollar spent on travel and dining, and then 1 point per dollar on all other purchases.
 A total of 55,000 bonus points can be earned with new card enrollment; 50,000 can be earned after spending $4,000 on purchases in the first 3 months of account opening; and another 5,000 bonus points can be earned after an authorized user is added to the account and makes a purchase in the first 3 months.
 The annual fee of $95 is waived the first year.

 Capital One® Venture® Rewards Credit Card: Similarly to the Barclaycard Arrival Plus, this card will earn you 2 miles per dollar on every purchase.
 What makes this card different is the lower annual fee ($59, waived the first year) and the slightly lower variable APR.
-The Venture Rewards card comes with a sign up bonus of 40,000 miles after you spend $3,000 on purchases in the first 3 months of card membership, and you can redeem miles for any travel purchase of any amount.
+The Venture Rewards card comes with a one-time bonus of 40,000 miles once you spend $3,000 on purchases within 3 months of account opening, equal to $400 in travel, and you can redeem miles for any travel purchase of any amount.

 *Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.